jsarver/cherpy-cli/README.md

 A collection of CLI tools for interacting with Cherwell via Rest and SOAP

 Using this Library at your own risk!
-It works but not ready for primetime.
+It works but not ready for production.

+#Installation

+activate environment

+pip install cherpy-cli

 CLI Usage:

-pip install chertools

-activate environment

-delete -object-name incident

 create --object-name incident

 search --object-name incident

 update --object-name incident